Panquesito7/minetest-wall_jump/README.md

 # Minetest Wall Jump

+> **Note**
+>
+> The mod is still WIP and is still missing a lot of stuff, cleanup, and other things.\
+> However, it should be stable and playable without any major issues.
+Thanks for testing!

 Allows the player to perform multiple wall jumps on Minetest!\
 The mod has a variety of settings and customizations, from the number of wall jumps to configuring all the values for specific nodes or groups, which allows you to create a unique experience for your server.
 You can also configure specific armors to have different physics and values.